canonical/ubuntu-packaging-guide/docs/reference/launchpad-text-markup.rst

         .. image:: /images/reference/launchpad-comments/EditMergeRequestComment.png
             :align: center
             :width: 100%
-            :alt: Screenshot of an example Launchpad Launchpad page.
+            :alt: Screenshot of an example Launchpad merge proposal page where the first comment is beeing edited and the textarea input field contains the text "You can write Launchpad text markup here.".

         +++